BGA Rework Station, BGA Hot Air System, BGA Alignment, BGA, Protoyping, SMD, Hot Air Station

 1.3 BENCH SOLDERING TEMPS SHOULD MIMIC ORIGINAL PRODUCTION PROFILES

-Rework & Prototyping is Local: The rework process is localized and typically targets a single chip at a time.
-This prohibits heating up both the top and bottom of the entire PCB as it is done in production to elevated soldering temperatures.
-In other words, the very nature of rework which is localized necessitates and therein, somewhat dictates a higher initial thermal range than those seen in production process in order to offset the load of the entire PCBA which can only be elevated to 338°F (170°C) max.
-Still...
+Rework & Prototyping is Localized and typically targets a single chip at a time prohibiting applying solder reflow temps to both the top and the bottom of entire PCB.
+So this localization necessitates higher initial thermal ranges than those seen in production process in order to offset the load of the entire PCBA which can only be elevated to 338°F (170°C) max.

-Certainly, the punishing temperatures of 650°F to 800°F (343°C to 426°C) currently found in rework with soldering irons, desoldering tools, and hot air jets are wrong.
-Introducing a brief pre-heating stage into the rework process corrects this problem.
+Certainly, the punishing temperatures of 650°F to 800°F (343°C to 426°C) currently found in rework with soldering irons, desoldering tools, and hot air jets, may be OK for more robust thru-hole chips, but never for SMD's and BGA's.
+What's the solution?
+Introducing a brief pre-heating stage into your benchtop soldering process.

 1.4 FOUR METHODS OF PRE-HEATING PCBA's AT THE BENCHTOP BEFORE OR DURING REFLOW